Ronal

-Ronal AG is a manufacturer of wheels for cars and commercial vehicles, with its headquarters in Härkingen, Switzerland.
-The company employs more than 8000 personnel and produces both cast and forged wheels.
+Ronal AG is a manufacturer of aluminum alloy wheels for cars and commercial vehicles as well as shower solutions and bathroom furniture based in Härkingen, Switzerland.
+The company employs approximately 7000 personnel and produces both cast and forged wheels.

 The company is active in both the OEM and aftermarket for cars and commercial vehicles.
+In 2023, the former SanSwiss Group became Ronal Bathrooms, the company's bathroom and wellness division.

-Ronal AG has thirteen wheel production facilities, two factories for tool manufacturing, a logistics center and has its own sales locations in eleven countries.
-The company produces approximately 21 million wheels annually for the automotive industry and its own brands Ronal, Speedline Corse and Speedline Truck.
+The Ronal Group has 12 wheel production facilities, six bathroom furniture production plants, two factories for tool manufacturing, and a logistics center and has its own sales locations in eleven countries.
+The company produces approximately 16 million wheels annually for the automotive industry and its own brands Ronal and Speedline Truck.
 Ronal AG develops and produces its own production tools.
 This takes place at the sites Cantanhede in Portugal and Härkingen in Switzerland.
-Härkingen is home to both the headquarters and Ronal's own research and development centre.

-SanSwiss GmbH, a manufacturer of shower units, based in Forst in Baden Württemberg, also belongs to Ronal Group.
+The company also has its own research and development center in Forst, Germany.

+Ronal also owns Ronal Bathrooms AG (shower solutions and bathroom furniture), based in Gunzgen, Switzerland.

 History

 Ronal was founded in Germany in 1969 by Karl Wirth.
 The entrepreneur and Formula V driver saw a need for aluminum wheels.
 Wirth thus became one of the pioneers of light alloy wheels on the global market.
 The first factory was opened back in 1978 in France.
 In 2007 Ronal AG purchased Italian wheel manufacturer Speedline, which covers the commercial vehicle segment including trucks, trailers and buses.
 This helped the group expand into the racing and Formula 1 sectors as well as into weight-optimized flow forming technology.
 83 FIA titles have been won on Speedline Corse wheels.
 In 2012, Ronal expanded its range to include forged wheels with the majority stake in Fullchamp in Taiwan.
 In 2013, Ronal AG joined forces with the Australian company, Carbon Revolution, to launch the first one-piece carbon wheel on the European market.
+With the acquisition of APP-Tech from Padova, Italy, the Group expanded its capacity in the forged wheel sector.
+In 2016, the Ronlog logistics center was opened in Forst, Germany.

+In 2019, the Ronal Group celebrated its 50th anniversary.

+In 2023, Ronal and the German private equity company Callista completed the sale of the subsidiary Speedline S.r.l. including the brands “SpeedlineE” and “Speedline CorseE” with legal effect from October 1, 2023.
+The Ronal Group will continue its support activities for the Italian market as well as Group-wide activities in its new company Ronal Italia Services S.r.l.
+Ronal acquired the companies with the associated brands Glass 1989, Karol (both Italy) and Kudos (UK, South Africa) for the strategic expansion of the Bathroom and Wellness Division.
+In 2024, the SanSwiss division was renamed Ronal Bathrooms.
+The SanSwiss product brand is renamed Ronal.